Thursday, June 24, 2010

 So this intensely seasoned and grilled salmon was paired with a "lime cream" which consisted of sour cream, lime juice and lime peel.
 The two went together wonderfully with the lime cream providing a summery cooling taste to the salmon.

 I paired the salmon with a Dilled White Bean and Grape Tomato Salad from the same magazine.
 This salad came together quickly, you can easily do it while the grill is warming up.
 On a whim I tried a quick roasted Vidalia onion that I saw prepared on a Bobby Flay grilling show.
-Just a Vidalia onion, halved on the equator, insert two pressed garlic cloves and a tablespoon of butter; replace the onion "lid" like a hamburger bun and wrap tight in foil; drop it right on the coals and pull it off after everything else is finished.
-I chopped it up a a kind of relish for the meal, tasted like it would go well with chicken or a steak.
+Just a Vidalia onion, halved on the equator, insert two pressed garlic cloves and a tablespoon of butter; replace the onion "lid" like a hamburger bun and wrap tight in foil; drop it right on the coals and

 This was a perfect, quick, tasty weeknight meal.
 Oh and by the way, take a look at who visited us while we were grilling, sorry for the grainy photo but he was on the move.